anj1420/portfolio/Bike Share Analysis/README.md

   - What are the 5 most popular trips that you would call "commuter trips"?
   - What are your recommendations for offers (justify based on your findings)?

+The notebook bikeshare.ipynb contains the analysis and recommendations.